 I Made An Old-Fashioned Oatmeal Pie and It Was Sublime

-I came across a vintage oatmeal pie recipe and my curiosity was piqued.
-Can a pie filling made of sugar, oats and not much else really be that good?
+My curiosity was piqued when I came across a vintage oatmeal pie recipe.
+Can a pie filling made of sugar, oats and little else really be that good?
 Oh my goodness, is it ever!
-And because it’s so easy to prepare, this pie will definitely be making an appearance for the holidays, Pi Day—any day we’re craving an indulgent dessert.
+And because it’s so easy to prepare, this pie will definitely be on the table for the holidays, Pi Day or any other day we’re craving an indulgent dessert.

 The exact ingredients in this vintage pie vary from one recipe to the next, but quick oats are definitely the star.
 The filling includes sugar, eggs, corn syrup and vanilla.
-Quick oats are stirred in, then the filling goes into a pie shell.
-It bakes up with a flavor and texture that’s almost exactly like that of a traditional pecan pie.
+Quick oats are stirred into the filling, then put into a pie shell.
+It bakes up with a flavor and texture like a traditional pecan pie.
 In fact, it sometimes goes by the name of “mock pecan pie.”

 The origin of oatmeal pie is a little murky: some say it’s a Civil War-era pie created when Southern pecans were scarce.
-Others say it’s an Amish pie, made in times when pecans were too expensive.
-The recipe can also be found in old community and local cookbooks.
+Others say it’s an Amish pie—a dessert made when pecans were too expensive.
+The recipe is also in old community and local cookbooks.
 Traditional Amish recipes are simple and delicious.

-Wherever it’s from, oatmeal pie is a tasty dessert that captures all the luscious flavor of pecan pie, costs less to make and is a perfect treat for those who have nut allergies.
+Wherever it’s from, oatmeal pie is a tasty dessert that captures all the luscious flavor of pecan pie, costs less to make and is a perfect treat for those with nut allergies.

 Before you start, make sure you have these essential pie-making tools.